ghassenTn/ChartForgeTK/README.md

 # ChartForgeTK

+ChartForgeTK is a powerful and intuitive Python charting library built on pure Tkinter.
+It brings modern, interactive data visualization to desktop applications without external dependencies.
+Perfect for data scientists, developers, and anyone needing beautiful charts in their Tkinter applications.

+The library combines the reliability of Tkinter with contemporary design principles to offer:
+- Smooth, animated visualizations
+- Interactive charts with tooltips and click events
+- Multiple chart types from basic to advanced
+- Zero external dependencies
+- Modern, customizable themes

 A modern, smooth, and dynamic charting library for Python using pure Tkinter.
 Create beautiful, interactive charts with minimal code.

 ## 🌟 Features